Bansari07/PhotosAndroid48/README.md

 ## Running the App
 1. Open the project in Android Studio.
-2. Set up and run it on a Nexus 4 emulator.
+2. Set up and run it